lottybrand/song_lyrics/README.md

 ### collaboration_processing

-An R script used to disambuigate collaboarations (see the preprint from the details):
+An R script used to disambuigate collaboarations in the raw data (see the preprint from the details):
 * disambiguate_collaborations.R